mcellis1/module-01-project/README.md

 ## Credits

-This code was pulled entirely from the
+This code was pulled entirely from user https://github.com/Georgeyoo and modified to meet the standards assigned by Vanderilt University instructors for the purpose of testing knowledge and skills acquired in the first week of coding bootcamp.

 ## License

 Refer to the "LICENSE" file for licensing information.
+This is not original work.
+This is refactored code.